jgregorytweedie/cpnt262-final/README.md

 ### Heroku link:
 -https://cpnt262final.herokuapp.com/
+-heroku dashboard link so you can check the activity log: https://dashboard.heroku.com/apps/cpnt262final
     - Put in endpoints like /gallery, /home, /member, /subscribe, to access different pages

 ### Things we need to do: